BU-Spark-Learning-Ambassadors/react-level-2/README.md

-# React.js Level Two Coding Quest
+# React.js Level Two Side Quest

-## What is a Coding Quest?
+## What is a side quest?

-- A Coding Quest is a small task or project designed to be completed within a specific time frame.
+- A side quest is a small task or project designed to be completed within a specific time frame.
 It promotes learning through hands-on coding experience.
-This Coding Quest's purpose is to help you practice React by working out some problems in this existing app.
+This side quest's purpose is to help you practice data preparation and visualization using Python and the **Iris dataset**.
+If you aren’t familiar with these concepts, our Level One walkthrough is a great place to start.

 ## Difficulty = ★★☆